Tomkess/udacity_ds/README.md

 from xgboost import plot_importance

+I used wordcloud modelu to create a plot with words.
+Installation using `pip install wordcloud`.

 ## Introduction
 Shared economy is currently on the increasing trajectory - new business models, new technologies and big hyhpe surrounded it.
 Since there is a lot of boom around, there is also a demand for newer insights that might be helpful.
 In this project I focused on creating something new, i.e something beyond price forecasting.